eyolfson/const-checker-artifact/README.md

   row (consistent with the caption).
 - The calculations for LLVM in Section IV subsection A are wrong, instead of 15% it should be 10%.
+- In Table V, the "Unannotated" row of the "Immutable" column should be 10 (of 20), matching the words in the caption.
 - In Table VIII, the fish "% unannotated classes (developer-written)" should be 21, the corresponding estimated column is correct.